 Business hours are typically Monday to Friday, 8am to 5pm, with a two-hour lunch break taken sometime between 12pm and 3pm.

-French is the language of business in the Democratic Republic of Congo.
-Local languages such as Swahili and Lingala are also widely spoken, particularly in more rural areas.
+French is the language of business in the DRC.
+Local languages including Swahili and Lingala, as well as Kikongo and Tshiluba, are also widely spoken, particularly in rural areas.

 A handshake is the usual greeting between business associates.
 It’s not unusual for people to touch each other on the shoulder or arm while talking to those they are familiar with.
 When shaking someone’s hand with their right hand they may also hold their right forearm with their left hand.